Friday, March 6, 2020

 Call for Proposals Open October 15, 2019 – December 13, 2019

-In connection to our major theme of the conference from keynote author Shawn Rubin, who co-authored with Cathy Sanford, the book “Pathways to Personalization: A Framework for School Change,” what might you be doing in your school or in your classroom that could be considered related to these primary areas:
+The theme of the conference is from keynote Shawn Rubin and Cathy Sanford’s book “Pathways to Personalization: A Framework for School Change”.
+Describe what might you be doing in your school or in your classroom that could be considered related to these primary areas:

 - Designing with the Community in Mind: All Voices at the Table